 We can help if:

 - You or your baby has a medical condition that is making it hard to reach your goals

 - Your baby was premature or was treated in the NICU

 - Your baby has been diagnosed with a tongue tie, dysfunctional suck, or torticollis;

 - You are suffering from low milk supply or recurrent breast infections

 - Your partner wants to share in breastfeeding/chestfeeding responsibilities

-For more information about our services, contact UR Medicine Breastfeeding at (585) 276-MILK.
-Please leave a message and we will respond within 24 hours.
+For more information about our services, call UR Medicine Breastfeeding at (585) 276-MILK.

 We are happy to provide you with a number of additional local and national resources.